Volcano erupts on remote Japanese island, residents flee by boat

 "It sounded like dynamite had exploded, and the house shook," one resident told TV Asahi.

-Others described a smell of sulphur and clouds of smoke that blacked out the sky.
+Others described a smell of sulfur and clouds of smoke that blacked out the sky.
 Ash blanketed lower slopes and fell like snow on Yakushima, 12 km (7 miles) to the east.

 Residents, many elderly and carrying boxes and bags,

-fled by boat to the closest neighbouring island of Yakushima, an hour away, where they disembarked shortly before sunset.
+fled by boat to the closest neighboring island of Yakushima, an hour away, where they disembarked shortly before sunset.
 Several struggled to control excited dogs on leads.

 "All I could bring were a few emergency goods.
 It was utter chaos," one man told Fuji TV.
 "I'm really worried about things back home."

-Smoke shot more than 9,000 metres (29,000 feet) into the sky and officials warned of more big eruptions and urged "extreme caution".
+Smoke shot more than 9,000 meters (29,000 feet) into the sky and officials warned of more big eruptions and urged "extreme caution".

 All Nippon Airways said it would divert some flights as a precaution but it did not cancel any.
 Japan Airlines said it did not have any plans to change flights.